 Experimental validation: relative fitness.
 To validate the use of this new approach for estimation of relative fitness in lacI+ev strains, the strains were mutated to lacI-.
 For each pair of wildtype and mutant, growth curves were measured in a mono-culture, and competition experiments were conducted in a mixed culture.
-Competition results where then predicted from the growth curves data and compared to experimental results (Due to noise in the growth curve data, model fitting was unstable and some predicted competitions resulted in no growth, or even a decrease in OD, for one strain; such outliers were excluded).
+Competition results where then predicted from the growth curves data and compared to experimental results.
+(Due to noise in the growth curve data, model fitting was unstable and some predicted competitions resulted in no growth, or even a decrease in OD, for one strain; such outliers were excluded).
 Figure 6 compares relative fitness of a lacI- mutant from competition experiments (filled circles) and from predicted competition results (open circles) in the eight strains.
 Clearly, estimates from experiments and model predictions are very similar.